 David Allen is a historian of U.S. foreign relations.
-He is currently a fellow in the International Security Program at the Harvard Kennedy School’s Belfer Center for Science and International Affairs.
+He was most recently a fellow in the International Security Program at the Harvard Kennedy School’s Belfer Center for Science and International Affairs.

 David earned a PhD in History from Columbia University in 2019, with distinction.
 Before that, he took an MPhil in Historical Studies, with distinction, as well as a BA in History, with a double first, from Emmanuel College, Cambridge.
 Previously, David has held appointments as an Ernest May Fellow in History and Policy at the Belfer Center; an Eisenhower Roberts Graduate Fellow at the Eisenhower Institute at Gettysburg College; a History and Policy Fellow at the Harvard Kennedy School’s Ash Center for Democratic Governance and Innovation; and a Postdoctoral Fellow in the Project on Grand Strategy, Security, and Statecraft, appointed jointly by the Massachusetts Institute of Technology’s Security Studies Program and Belfer Center.
 David taught as a core Lecturer at the Yale Jackson Institute for Global Affairs in Spring 2021.

 David has published academic articles in the International History Review, the Historical Journal, the Journal of Cold War Studies, the state-of-the-field volume Explaining the History of American Foreign Relations, and an edited volume on international organizations.
 His work has received grants and honors from the Friends of the University of Wisconsin-Madison Libraries, the Clements Center for National Security at the University of Texas at Austin, and the Society for Historians of American Foreign Relations.
 Previously a resident tutor at Leverett House, Harvard University, he lives and works with his family in Cambridge, Massachusetts.